sagemath/trac_to_gh/Issue 3698.md

 # Issue 3698: [with patch; needs review] add multinomial_coefficients and binomial_coefficients to sage.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3698

 Original creator: was